ECONOMICS

 8.

-Explain why a production possibilities curve is concave.
+Explain why a production possibilities curve

 (3)